UBCDingXin/cDR-RS/README.md

 # Sample Usage

 Run `./scripts/run_train.sh` in the following folders.
-Remember to set correct root path, data path, and checkpoint path. <br />
+Remember to set correct root path, data path, and checkpoint path.
+Please also remember to download corresponding checkpoints for each experiment. <br />

 ## Class-conditional GANs